Fast Food Pizza Secrets: Employee Confessions Exposed! | Dr. Oz | S10 | Ep 89 | Full Episode

 It gets exaggerated as it goes along.

-They'll say things like, they don't cut it out, or they're deliberately leaving it in.
+They'll say things like, they don't cut it out or they're deliberately leaving it in.

-And so that's again where we have to go back to talking to our butcher and really learning where these images come from.
+And so that's, again, where we have to go back to talking to our butcher and really learning where these images come from.

-I rule butcher.
+I will butcher.

 So we did exactly what she asked.

-You looked into this image, and in particular, you looked at this part right here, this area that I'm putting a little yellow on.
+You looked into this image and in particular you looked at this part right here, this area that I'm putting a little yellow on.

 What did you think about that?